SimranGahra/ENSE374-Cookify/readme.md

 | Ease of Implementation    | High                      | Moderate                                | Low                              |
 | Real-Time Access          | No                       | Yes/No                                     | Yes                                   |

+**Table 1 – Comparison of Solutions:** Comparison of potential solutions for the Cookify application.
 <br>

 In Conclusion, the hybrid web-based application with an external API and local database provides the most comprehensive solution.
 This approach ensures accuracy in recipe suggestions, personalized features, and the flexibility to expand as user needs evolve, making it the best fit for the project goals.